To download a flier on Z Wardz-ward-flyer The information is also displayed below.

 Designed by Edward John Woods, SA Architect in Chief from 1878 to 1886, the construction of Z Ward for Criminal and Refractory Patients commenced in September 1884 with the contract being let to William Pett & Son, builders.
 Work proceeded smoothly, completion being achieved in the second half of 1886.
 The polychromatic brickwork technique used by Wood in its design is the most elaborate, sophisticated example of this architectural style in South Australia

 Additionally, Wood incorporated ventilation flues into each room and cell as he had done in designing Old Parliament House, the Mortlock Library and Martindale Hall.
 Fresh air being considered an important element in curing mental illness.

-Lack of staffing and financial resources prevented the new facility for 45 inmates from being opened until 1888, three years after its completion.
+Lack of staffing and financial resources prevented the new facility for 45 inmates from being opened until 1888, two years after its completion.